ccieblogger/netraven/.github/ISSUE_TEMPLATE/bug_report.md

 ## 🤖 AI Assistant Rules:

-- Always start by doing a thorough analsysis of the projects codebase and technology stack
+- Always start by doing a thorough analysis of the project's codebase and technology stack
-- Conduct thorough analysis and research to understand issue and determine root cause.
+- Conduct thorough analysis and research to understand the best method to introduce the enhancement or the issues root cause that aligns with the projects coding principles.
-- Then create an implemenation plan to fix the root cause.
-If necessary break the work up into indivual work streams.
+- Depending on the effort, consider breaking the work up into individual work streams if appropriate.
-- Always make sure when you are considering or making coding changes you are following the projects coding princples.
+- Always make sure when you are considering or making coding changes you are following the projects coding principles.
-- Update the original Github issue regularly with comments using the github tool.
+- Update the original GitHub enhancement or issue regularly with comments using the GitHub tool.
-- Always provide the what and why of what you are doing so that other developers can follow along as you go.
+- Always provide what and why of what you are doing so that other developers can follow along as you go.
 ---

 ## log details: